AuthMe/AuthMeReloaded/docs/config.md

         minPasswordLength: 5
         # Maximum length of password
         passwordMaxLength: 30
-        # This is a very important option: every time a player joins the server,
-        # if they are registered, AuthMe will switch him to unLoggedInGroup.
-        # This should prevent all major exploits.
-        # You can set up your permission plugin with this special group to have no permissions,
-        # or only permission to chat (or permission to send private messages etc.).
-        # The better way is to set up this group with few permissions, so if a player
-        # tries to exploit an account they can do only what you've defined for the group.
-        # After, a logged in player will be moved to his correct permissions group!
-        # Please note that the group name is case-sensitive, so 'admin' is different from 'Admin'
-        # Otherwise your group will be wiped and the player will join in the default group []!
-        # Example unLoggedinGroup: NotLogged
-        unLoggedinGroup: 'unLoggedinGroup'
         # Possible values: SHA256, BCRYPT, BCRYPT2Y, PBKDF2, SALTEDSHA512, WHIRLPOOL,
         # MYBB, IPB3, PHPBB, PHPFUSION, SMF, XENFORO, XAUTH, JOOMLA, WBB3, WBB4, MD5VB,
         # PBKDF2DJANGO, WORDPRESS, ROYALAUTH, CUSTOM (for developers only).
 See full list at